 Stay active and continue learning

-Start off by finding credible training programmes that will award you with a professional certification.
-These certifications serve as a testament to your newfound skills and knowledge and will help to increase your worth as a valuable worker.
+Start off by finding credible training programmes.
+Ideally, one that awards you with a professional certification and will serve as a testament to your newfound skills and knowledge and will help to increase your worth as a valuable worker.